 VA Disability Payments are Income

-The Colorado Court of Appeals just issued a new decision in what it characterized:
+The Colorado Court of Appeals just issued a new VA disability and child support decision in what the court itself regarded as an unsettled issue:

-“As a matter of first impression in Colorado, whether a provision of the Uniformed Services Former Spouses’ Protection Act (USFSFPS)… prohibits a trial court from including a parent’s veteran’s disability benefits in that parent’s gross income when calculating a child support obligation.”M.E.R.-L.1In re: Parental Responsibilities of M.E.R-L and D.L.R-L, 2020 COA 173, ¶ 2.
+“As a matter of first impression in Colorado, whether a provision of the Uniformed Services Former Spouses’ Protection Act (USFSPA)… prohibits a trial court from including a parent’s veteran’s disability benefits in that parent’s gross income when calculating a child support obligation.”M.E.R.-L., ¶ 2.

-However, the primary case where VA disability payments were found to be properly included as income for purposes of alimony had very little analysis or discussion.
-Nevil.2In re: Marriage of Nevil, 809 P.2d 1122 (Colo.App.
-1991).
+However, while the primary case where VA disability payments were found to be included as income for purposes of alimony is more than 30 years old, that Nevil decision really had no actual analysis.
 The Colorado Court of Appeals has now fully addressed the issue of whether VA disability should count as income for purposes of child support, with a full analysis of the objections raised.

 The Court noted that prior Colorado cases have treated disability benefits as income.
 Moreover, the Colorado statute is expansive, and includes income “from any source.”
 “Thus, we conclude that veteran’s disability benefits fall within the broad definition of gross income.”
-M.E.R.-L.4In re: Parental Responsibilities of M.E.R-L and D.L.R-L, 2020 COA 173, ¶ 21.
+M.E.R.-L., ¶ 21.

-Fact that VA Disability is Non-Taxable is Irrelevant
+Fact that VA Disability Benefits Not Taxable is Irrelevant

 The father tried to argue that since the VA disability benefits were non-taxable, they should not count as income.
-After all, if the IRS doesn’t treat the payments as income, why should Colorado?
+After all, if the IRS doesn’t treat the payments as income, why should they count in a VA disability and child support case in Colorado?

 The court was not impressed, quoting from a prior Colorado Supreme Court decision that “the [child support] statute makes no distinction between sources of income based on the federal or state tax codes.”
-M.E.R.-L.5In re: Parental Responsibilities of M.E.R-L and D.L.R-L, 2020 COA 173, ¶ 22.
+M.E.R.-L., ¶ 22.

 Federal Law Not Preclude States Treating VA Disability as Income